ubffm/deromanize/README.rst

   >>> key['base']['y'][0]
   Replacement(0, 'יי')

-Basically, each item is explicitely assigned its weight.
-When you add two ``Replacement`` instances together, their weights are added, and their strings are contactinated.
+Basically, each item is explicitly assigned its weight.
+When you add two ``Replacement`` instances together, their weights are added, and their strings are concatenated.

 .. code:: python